 - Science and Magic: reflections on causes, diagnosis and neurology

-- Language and Communication: reflections on Dylan’s communication and language development
+- Language and Communication: reflections on Dylan’s speech and language development

 - The Creative Arts: representations of autism and Dylan’s relationship with the arts

 The posts which tell the story of Dylan’s legal challenge are located within the Policy and Provision category; the other categories contain pieces of more general interest.
 The theme cloud in the right hand sidebar can be used to identify posts across categories.